Privacy Notice for California Residents

 Education information N/A No

-• Health-related information under the Health Insurance Portability and Accountability Act of 1996 and the California Confidentiality of Medical Information Act (not within CCPA’s scope)
+• Health-related information under the Health Insurance Portability and Accountability Act of 1996 and the California Confidentiality of Medical Information Act; and

 Use and Disclosure of Personal Information